Frequently Asked Questions

 In our traditional service, we have elements such as call to worship, prayers of the people, scripture reading, offertory, doxology, and a sermon, with instruments like the piano and organ.
-You can see a sample worship program by clicking here.
+View a sample worship program.

 Are Children Welcome?

 Children are absolutely welcome!
 We have a special time for kids during the service called Word for God's Children.
 If you have little ones and would prefer to worship by yourself, we do have a nursery that opens at 8:45 a.m.

 Elements of Our Worship